planetbeing/xpwn/README.markdown

 dependencies on proprietary, closed-source software and can potentially be compiled and used on any platform.

-This is a special proof-of-concept version available only on Linux, compiled with static libraries to minimize potential issues (which is why the executables are a bit on the heavy side).
+This is a special proof-of-concept version available on any platform, compiled with static libraries to minimize potential issues (which is why the executables are a bit on the heavy side).